 Arrange documents won't work with more than two open documents, but it will work with just one open document, automatically duplicating the display of that document in a new window and then arranging the two windows side by side.
 This is a convenient way to compare different parts of a document.
 For example, you might have the main text on the left and the bibliography on the right so you can check bibliography entries against source citations in the text.
 You can scroll through the windows independently.
 Any change you make to the text in one window will also be made in the other, which, since it's actually the same document, makes perfect sense.
+There are two ways to access this feature:

-- Document > Arrange documents (toggle) - CTRL + SHIFT + F5 (toggle)
+- CTRL SHIFT F5 (toggle) - Document > Arrange documents (toggle)